chef/chef-web-docs/content/recipes.md

 {{% search %}}

 The results of a search query can be loaded into a recipe.
-For example, a very simple search query (in a recipe) might look like this:
+For example, a simple search query (in a recipe) might look like this:

 ```ruby
 search(:node, 'attribute:value')